-- Courtney’s been extremely involved with ALA governance at many levels, most notably ALA Executive Board and the Budget Analysis & Review Committee.
-2 This means that she knows the major, high-level issues facing ALA, and how things work.
+- Courtney’s been extremely involved with ALA governance at many levels, most notably ALA Executive Board and the Budget Analysis & Review Committee. [ref]By the way, BARC meetings are super fascinating and you should go.
+Exploit ALA’s open meetings policy to its fullest![/ref] This means that she knows the major, high-level issues facing ALA, and how things work.
 The President’s term is short, which means she doesn’t have time for a learning curve.
 Courtney already has the expertise and network to get things done during that short window in office.

 - Part of Courtney’s platform is diversity.
 This is an important issue to me, too, and to the LITA Forum committee I’m on.
 When I’ve asked her for help with diversity questions, she’s followed up quickly with advice and concrete help.
 I appreciate that she backs up her platform with action, and that she gets that sometimes the most important part of leadership is just being responsive.

 - As a LITA member, I want a President who understands technology issues.
 Courtney spoke articulately to the LITA board at Midwinter, fielding their questions in a way which showed she is familiar with LITA’s concerns.
 (And why not?
 She’s a LITA member, too.)

 - I had this great conversation with Courtney once, just because Foursquare told me we happened to be in the same hotel.
 She’s not too busy or too special to sit down for a random chat (even though she is pretty busy and special!).
 She’s friendly, approachable, and relatable.
 She’s a teacher, a military brat, a nerd, a fashionista, and a football fanatic, which is to say, it doesn’t matter who you are; there’s something about Courtney you can connect with.

 As long as I’m endorsing people, here’s who I’m voting for Council, too.